shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 ### Dev Tools

+#### Browser
-- **Browser**: I like [Google Chrome](https://www.google.com/chrome/) or the [Microsoft Edge Dev Channel](https://www.microsoftedgeinsider.com/en-us/) for editing/testing WordPress & Divi sites.
+I like [Google Chrome](https://www.google.com/chrome/) or the [Microsoft Edge Dev Channel](https://www.microsoftedgeinsider.com/en-us/) for editing/testing WordPress & Divi sites.
 Typically when I am working on WordPress & Divi sites I will open 2 instances of my browser.
 A normal instance where I log in to actually make the changes and an InPrivate/Incognito instance where I view the site as a normal users.

+#### FTP
-- **FTP**: My favorite FTP tool is [FileZilla](https://filezilla-project.org/download.php?type=client).
+My favorite FTP tool is [FileZilla](https://filezilla-project.org/download.php?type=client).
 However after the initial setup of my WordPress & Divi site I typically only have to use FTP if I am making changes to my child theme.

+#### Code Editor
-- **Code Editor**: Typically the only "code" changes I am making are edits to my child theme.
+Typically the only "code" changes I am making are edits to my child theme.
 I typically use [VS Code](https://code.visualstudio.com/) for this.

 ### Running WordPress Locally